AdaCore/training_material/courses/rust_essentials/200_error_handling/99-summary.rst

 * **Result**

   * Enum-based way to handle expected errors
-  * Forces developer to account for success or failure
+  * Forces programmer to account for success or failure

 * **The** :rust:`?` **Operator**